stjudecloud/docs/docs/guides/covid-19/upload-cluster.md

 ### Basic usage

-With DNAnexus Upload Agent installed and configured, files can be uploaded by running `ua`.
+With DNAnexus Upload Agent loaded, files can be uploaded by running `ua`.
 To get acquainted with the command, you can view the help message for `ua`.

 ```bash